uspki/policies/certificate-policy.md

 #### 3.2.2 Authentication of Organization and Domain Identity

 All Domain Validation TLS Server Authentication certificates issued under this CP shall include Subject Identity Information of commonName.
 Domain Validation TLS Server Authentication certificates may include Subject Identity Information of countryName.
-If the Applicant requests a Domain Validation TLS Server Authentication certificate that will contain Subject Identity Information to include countryName field, then the CA shall verify the country associated with the Subject using a verification process meeting the requirements of Section 3.2.2.3.
+If the Applicant requests a Domain Validation TLS Server Authentication certificate that will contain Subject Identity Information to include countryName field, then the CA shall verify the country associated with the Subject using a verification process meeting the requirements of section 3.2.2.3.

 All Organization Validation TLS Server Authentication certificates issued under this CP shall include Subject Identity Information of commonName, countryName, organizationName and stateOrProvinceName and shall not include any other Subject Identity Information.
-If the Applicant requests a Certificate that will contain Subject Identity Information comprised of the countryName field and organizationName and stateOrProvinceName, then the CA shall verify the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements in Section 3.2.2.1.
+If the Applicant requests a Certificate that will contain Subject Identity Information comprised of the countryName field and organizationName and stateOrProvinceName, then the CA shall verify the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements in section 3.2.2.1.

 #### 3.2.2.1 Identity
 This CP is restricted to the generic Top Level Domains (gTLDs) for .gov and .mil which are registered as the sub-category of _sponsored_ TLDs (sTLDs) with ICANN.